Leave in Australia

 • Victoria - accrues at a rate of one week for every 60 weeks of continuous employment (approximately 0.866 weeks per year), and can be taken any time after seven years' continuous service.

-• Western Australia - 8.667 weeks on full pay after each period of 10 years' continuous service.
-The legislation also provides for a pro-rata payment on termination (subject to criteria) after seven years' continuous service.
+• Western Australia - 8.667 weeks on full pay after each period of 10 years of continuous service.
+The legislation also provides for a pro-rata payment on termination (subject to criteria) after seven years of continuous service.

 When an employee ceases work with an employer, they are entitled to be paid the amount of leave entitlement not taken on termination on a pro-rata basis if they have worked the minimum period of service.